 Commissions earned from sales = 250,000 Business expenses = 150,000 Profit = 100,000

 Your 100,000 profit is hit with self-employment tax and ordinary income tax.

-The next step is to make the S-election by filing a short form with the IRS.
+The next step is to make the S-election by filing paperwork with the IRS.
 You must get their permission to make the S-election, but almost everyone gets approved so it’s no big deal.
-You can fill out the form in thirty minutes, or you can pay a professional around two hundred bucks to take care of it for you (it’s worth it to pay the professional).
+Request permission with a form that you can fill out in half an hour, or you can pay a professional around two hundred bucks to take care of it for you (it’s worth it to pay the professional).

 Now everything is setup and ready to go.
-The LLC files an annual Form 1120-S tax return that reports your commission income and related expenses.
-Information from that tax return flows to your individual tax return (Form 1040) where income tax is calculated.
+Moving forward the LLC files an annual Form 1120-S tax return that reports your commission income and related expenses.
+Information from that tax return flows to your individual Form 1040 tax return where income tax is calculated.
 The LLC does not pay income tax.
 That falls on your shoulders.